alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/introduction.md

 # lit signer

-`LitSigner` provides implementations for all methods on `SmartAccountAuthenticator` to leverage the `PkpEthersWallet` and `LitNodeClient` together for provisioning new `Wallet instances` with the authentication steps scopes within `authenticate`.
+`LitSigner` provides implementations for all methods on `SmartAccountAuthenticator` to leverage Lit-Protocol's `PkpEthersWallet` and `LitNodeClient` together for provisioning new `Wallet` Signer instances with the authentication steps scoped to `authenticate`.

 `LitSigner` provides implementations for all methods on `SmartAccountAuthenticator`